jmcnally17/pacman-old/README.md

 - Eating one power up is worth 50 points
 - Eating a power up scares all unscared ghosts for 5 seconds which also halves their speed
 - Eating a power up has no effect on scared ghosts
-- Colliding with a scared ghost resets the ghosts position and is worth $2^n \cdot 200$ points where n is the number of scared ghosts attacked since the last power up was eaten
+- Colliding with a scared ghost sends the ghost into recovering mode for three seconds and is worth $2^n \cdot 200$ points where n is the number of scared ghosts attacked since the last power up was eaten
 - Colliding with a ghost that is not scared decreases Pac-Man's lives by 1 and resets character positions on the board
 - Colliding with a ghost that is not scared with no extra lives left ends the game

 ## Ghost Movement

 The ghosts have three patterns of moving: scatter, hunt, and random.
 When the game starts, the ghosts begin moving in their scatter-hunt cycle.
 In one cycle, the ghosts move in their scatter pattern for ten seconds and then in their hunting pattern for another ten seconds.
 This cycle gets reset when the player either loses a life or levels up.
-Each ghost moves in their random pattern when a power up is eaten by Pac-Man, which lasts for five seconds or until Pac-Man attacks the ghost.
-This power up does not pause the scatter-hunt cycle timer which just keeps running in the background.
+Each ghost moves in their random pattern when a power up is eaten by Pac-Man, which lasts for five seconds and slows the ghosts down.
+They also move in their random pattern when in recovering mode which occurs when Pac-Man collides with them when they are scared.
+This mode lasts for three seconds, during which the collision mechanics of Pac-Man and that particular ghost are deactivated and the ghosts speed is increased.
+After the three seconds are up, the ghost returns to the hunt and scatter cycle.
+The power ups do not pause the scatter-hunt cycle timer which just keeps running in the background.
 During the ghosts random pattern, anytime they encounter a crossroads, they will pick a direction at random using Javascripts in built `Math.random()` function.

 ### Scattering